Pica in children

 Pica is common in pregnant woman as well!
 So if you think that pica in children is unusual, apparently some mums-to-be do it to!

 However, the bulk of children who develop pica are in the two to three year old age range.

-Characteristics of pica
+Characteristics of pica in children